 Admitted participants are required to register in three credit hours of Engineering 5797.13 for May 2018.
 This course counts towards engineering's Global Option and is an approved History GE.
 Non-engineering students are welcome to apply for the program.

-Students will participate in a class on OSU Columbus campus beginning May 7th, where students will spend two hours each day preparing for the international portion of the program.
+Students will participate in a class on Ohio State Columbus campus beginning May 7, where students will spend two hours each day preparing for the international portion of the program.

 In order to be eligible to apply for this program, students must have a minimum cumulative 2.0 GPA and meet OIA's General Eligibility Requirements and Conditions for Participation.
 This program is open to all majors.